raspberrypilearning/grow-a-tree/en/step_2.md

 end

 ```
-As well as the forever block there are two conditional statements.
+Inside the forever block are two conditional statements.
 Conditional statements are great for creating games which involve user interaction.

 Let's address the first conditional statement; if then, else.
 if then, else checks whether a condition has been met.
 If it has, then it allows the stated action to go ahead, else it allows another stated action.